jeff1evesque/machine-learning/doc/installation/docker-compose.rst

 |docker-compose|_ installation guide.

 Once docker-compose has installed, simply run ``docker-compose up``.
-This will allow the application to be accessible via https://localhost:8080 on the host machine.
+This will allow the web-application to be accessible on the host machine, via https://localhost:8080.
+Similarly, the programmatic-api will be accessible at https://localhost:9090.

 .. |docker-compose| replace:: docker-compose
 .. _docker-compose: https://docs.docker.com/compose/install/#install-compose